Reaper-ai/AdventOfCode2024/README.md

 ### Part 1 :
 I first tried brute force using iterative * and + and but then in reddit i saw people use recursion and use / and - , i then modified my code to do the same
 ### Part 2 :
-A new operator, designed its inverse operator and done
+A new operator, designed its inverse operator and integrated it in the part 1 code

 ## Day 8
 ### Part 1 :